-Manuscripts from the collections of the Thomas J. Watson Library and The Metropolitan Museum of Art Archives.
+Manuscripts and archival materials from the collections of the Thomas J. Watson Library and The Metropolitan Museum of Art Archives.
 See below for brief descriptions of various sub-collections.

 Read more about the Manuscripts collection in these Highlights posts.